 How to be a Good Mentee

 - Be efficient and systematic.
 Don’t bring a long list of things you want the mentor to do for you.

-- Be considerate to schedule meetings ahead of time, value your mentor’s time.
+- Be considerate.
+Schedule meetings ahead of time.
+Value your mentor’s time.
 Don’t expect the mentors to be available for you, whenever you want them.

 - Be trustworthy.
 Don’t treat your mentor as a source of gossip to pass on.

 - Be resourceful.
 Don’t expect the mentor to have all the answers to your questions.

 - Be proactive.
 Bring up relevant matters to discuss with your mentor.
 Don’t leave it to the mentor to decide on what to talk about every time.

 - Be realistic and learn from mistakes.
 Don’t blame the mentor when advice given does not work out.

 - Be curious and engaged.
 Don’t show disinterest, yawn, or rant during meetings.

 - Be responsible, work hard, and put in your best effort.
 Don’t forget what you committed to doing.